jts307/TinySearchEngine/querier/IMPLEMENTATION.md

 ##### if there is more than one word in the sequence
 ###### call calculate_scores on the first word, other than 'and', encountered.
 If there are no 'or' operators, then the query is looped over again from `start` to `end`.
-The first word in the query that is found that is not 'and' has the `calculate_score` function called on it, so start=end=the first word's index in the query.
+The first word in the query that is found that is not 'and' has the `calculate_score` function called on it, so that start=end=the first word's index in the query.

 ###### call calculate_scores on the rest of the words in the query.
 `calculate_score` function is called with a start of the first word's index + 1 if the next word is not 'and' or the first word's index + 2 if the next word is 'and', and an end equal to the current end.